On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 The proof of \Cref{lemm:Elocal-taucomplete} will rely on the following two lemmas.

 \begin{lem} The synthetic spectrum $C\tau^p \otimes \nu X$ is $\nu E$-nilpotent complete. \end{lem}

 \begin{proof} By induction on $p$ via the the Bockstein sequences

 we see that it suffices to prove the lemma for $p=1$.
 Tensoring the canonical Adams resolution for $\nu X$ with $C\tau$, we obtain an Adams resolution of $C\tau \otimes \nu X$.
-Using \cite[Lemma 4.29]{Pstragowski} repeatedly, we learn that $C\tau \otimes \Sigma^{0,s}\nu X$ is $(-s)$-coconnective in the natural $t$-structure.
-Thus, the inverse limit of this Adams resolution for $\nu X$ is trivial because the natural $t$-structure is right complete. \end{proof}
+Using \cite[Lemma 4.29]{Pstragowski} repeatedly, we learn that $C\tau \otimes \Sigma^{0,s}\nu X$ is $(-s)$-coconnective in the homological $t$-structure.
+Thus, the inverse limit of this Adams resolution for $\nu X$ is trivial because this $t$-structure is right complete. \end{proof}

 \begin{lem} The synthetic spectrum $\nu E \otimes \nu X$ is $\tau$-complete. \end{lem}

 \begin{proof} In order to show that $\nu E \otimes \nu X$ is $\tau$-complete we will show that the inverse limit under iterated multiplication by $\tau$ is trivial.
 From \Cref{rmk:dualizable-generators} it suffices to check triviality on maps in from suspensions of finite projectives.
 Pick a finite $E_*$-projective $P$ and an integer $k$.
 Using \Cref{rmk:strong-monoidal} and the dualizability statement from \Cref{rmk:dualizable-generators}, we obtain an equivalence